 Senhor da Pedra Chapel

-Let’s just say it: proposing on the beach is a bit cliché by now.
+Proposing on the beach is a bit cliché by now.
 But there are definitely ways you can make a beach proposal interesting and this is one of them.
-Gaia (I know it is not in Porto but bear with me here) has one of the most beautiful chapels around – the Senhor da Pedra chapel.
-It is a beautiful building set into the rocks (hence Senhor da Pedra, which means Lord of the Rock) on the beach’s sands.
+Gaia has one of the most beautiful chapels around – the Senhor da Pedra chapel.
+It is a beautiful building set into the rocks (hence Senhor da Pedra, which means the Lord of the Rock) on the beach’s sands.

 The chapel in itself is a beautiful piece of architecture, oval and gracious, but the way it stands proud upon the rock just takes my breath away.
 When I was thinking of what places I should include on this list, Senhor da Pedra Chapel was the first one that came to mind and I was determined to include it even though it is not actually in Porto.